MK12step/MK12step/index.md

 ### In the meeting, we avoid group therapy and instead focus on applying the Twelve Steps in our lives.
 Many of us arrive around 7.45pm to set-up the room and for fellowship prior to the meeting.
 We are fully self-supporting and there are no fees to pay.
 Members can make a donation at the meeting to pay for rental space, tea and coffee, if they wish.

+Meeting weekly on Monday from 7:45pm to 9:00pm

 <p style="font-size:60px"><mark>**COVID UPDATE:**</mark></p>